-<> C-1a.
-Now repeat that process by high-lighting the three most important words in the first sentence of the third paragraph from the passage (provided below).
+lighting the four most important words in the first sentence of the third paragraph from the passage (provided below).
 C-1b.
 Write those words on the top line in the following columns.
 C-1c.
-Choose at least three to five synonyms or substitute words for the words you've listed and underlined.
+Choose three to five synonyms or substitute words for the words you've listed and underlined.
 Write the synonyms on the lines below in the columns.
-The circus master was furious.
+A hunter came into the house and saw the wolf.
 C-1d.
+Once you have three to five synonyms, choose the one you think sounds like the best substitute for each of the original words and highlight each one you choose.
+C-1e.
+Write a new sentence from the given ven one with your new words (highlighted above).
+Pa aragraph 3: Sentence One

-Once you have at least three to five synonyms, choose the one you think sounds like the best substitute for each of the original words and highlight each one you choose. <> C-1e.
+<> C-2a.
+Now repeat that process by high- lighting the four most important words in the second sentence of the third paragraph from the passage (provided below).
+C-2b.
+Write those words on the top line in the following columns.
+C-2c.
+Choose three to five synonyms or substitute words for the words you've listed and underlined.
+Write the synonyms on the lines below in the columns.
+He cut open the animal and freed Little Red Riding Hood and her grandmother.
+C-2d.
+Once you have three to five synonyms, choose the one you think sounds like the best substitute for each of the original words and highlight each one you choose. <> C-2e.
 Write a new sentence from the give en one with your new words (highlighted above).
-Pa ragraph 3: Sentence One

-C-2a.
-Now repeat that process by high-lighting the four most important words in the second sentence of the third paragraph from the passage (provided below). <> C-2b.
-Write those words on the top line in the following columns. <> C-2c.
-Choose at least three to five synonyms or substitute words for the words you've listed and underlined.
+Pa ragraph 3: Sentence Two lighting the three most important words in the third sentence of the third paragraph from the passage (provided below).
+C-3b.
+Write those words on the top line in the following columns.
+C-3c.
+Choose three to five synonyms or substitute words for the words you've listed and underlined.
 Write the synonyms on the lines below in the columns.
-Jumbo was taken away from his mother. <> C-2d.
-Once you have at least three to five synonyms, choose the one you think sounds like the best substitute for each of the original words and highlight each one you choose. <> C-2e.
-Write a new sentence from the giv en one with your new words (highlighted above).
-Pa ragraph 3: Sentence Two

-C-3a.
-Now repeat that process by high-lighting the four most important words in the third sentence of the third paragraph from the passage (provided below).
-He was renamed Dumbo <> C-3b.
-Write those words on the top line in the following columns. <> C-3c.
-Choose at least three to five synonyms or substitute words for the words you've listed and underlined.
-Write the synonyms on the lines below in the columns. and forced to perform the "fireman trick."
+He put stones in the wolf's belly.
 C-3d.
-Once you have at least three to five synonyms, choose the one you think sounds like the best substitute for each of the original words and highlight each one you choose. <> C-3e.
-Write a new sentence from the give en one with your new words (highlighted above).
-Para agraph 3: Sentence Three lighting the four most important words in the fourth sentence of the third paragraph from the passage (provided below).
-He was forced to fall columns.
+Once you have three to five synonyms, choose the one you think sounds like the best substitute for each of the original words and highlight each one you choose. en one with your new words (highlighted above). -------------------------------------- agraph 3: Sentence Three

+C-4a.
+Now repeat that process by high-lighting the four most important words in the fourth sentence of the third paragraph from the passage (provided below).
+C-4b.
+Write those words on the top line in the following columns.
 C-4c.
-Choose at least three to five synonyms or substitute off a platform.
+Choose three to five synonyms or substitute words for the words you've listed and underlined.
+Write the synonyms on the lines below in the columns.
+The wolf woke and left to get a drink of water.
 C-4d.
-Once you have at least three to five synonyms, choose the one you think sounds like the best substitute for each of the original words and highlight each one you choose. en one with your new words (highlighted above). ragraph 3: Sentence Four
+Once you have three to five synonyms, choose the one you think sounds like the best substitute for each of the original words and highlight each one you choose. <> C-4e.
+Write a new sentence from the give en one with your new words (highlighted above).
+Par ragraph 3: Sentence Four